With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • Drop in blood pressure;

-• Frequent, weak pulse;
+• Frequent weak pulse;

 Local

-External outpouring of blood
+External effusion of blood

-Manifestations of latent bleeding
+Manifestations of hidden bleeding

 Common symptoms of bleeding